sevvalbilgi/Titanic_Project/README.md

 ## Dataset

-The project works with the [Titanic dataset](link_to_dataset).
+The project works with the [Titanic dataset](https://github.com/datasciencedojo/datasets/blob/master/titanic.csv).
 This dataset includes various features such as age, gender, class, and the number of family members for each passenger.
 Additionally, there is label data indicating whether a passenger survived or was lost.

 ## Technologies and Algorithms Used

 - Python
 - Scikit-learn
 - Jupyter Notebook
-- [Other used libraries]
+- Pandas

 Various algorithms such as decision trees, support vector machines, or deep learning have been employed to create the machine learning model.